 During the dry season, water becomes even scarcer because some of the boreholes do not function at these times.
 This once again causes increased travel time and effort for those sent to fetch the water.
-These circumstances in turn decreases productivity of the community by taking time away from other things such as school or work.
+These circumstances, in turn, decrease the productivity of the community by taking time away from other things such as school or work.

 There are also situations in which individuals decide to collect water from the nearby streams because of the water shortage.
 This, of course, can lead to a variety of health issues because these waters have not been treated for pollutants.

 This project is to rebuild an existing borehole, install an electric pump, build a platform and install a water storage tank, and install piping to access points in the community.

 An existing borehole, with a yield sufficiently high, will be rehabilitated into a mechanized borehole, powered by an electrical pump, that will bring water up from the water table and store it in a Rambo 1,000 Polytank capable of holding 10,000L of water.
 This tank will be able to satisfy the water demand for Xxxxxx and its immediate surrounding communities as well as alleviate pressure on the electrical pump by allowing time between fillings.